-Buyers should ask for references from clients currently using the vendor's software.
+Buyers should ask for references from current and former clients of the software.

 Buyers should inquire about ongoing training and continuing education that vendors go through to remain knowledgeable about the regulatory landscape.

-Buyers should look for vendors that can provide all the modules that they desire.
+Buyers should look for vendors that can provide all necessary features and functions.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

-Buyers should be clear about when proposals are due, when the award decision will be made and when they would like service to begin.
+Buyers should be clear about when proposals are due and when the award decision will be made.

-If relevant, any other benchmark dates the supplier needs to be aware of, such as demo dates or trial periods, should be clearly communicated.
+Buyers should include any other dates the supplier needs to be aware of (e.g. demo dates, trial periods).